 Natural gas exports

 In addition to dominating the upstream, Gazprom dominates Russia's natural gas pipeline system.
-There are currently nine major pipelines in Russia, seven of which are export pipelines.
-The Yamal-Europe I, Northern Lights, Soyuz, and Bratrstvo pipelines all carry Russian gas to Eastern and Western European markets via Ukraine and/or Belarus.
-These four pipelines have a combined capacity of 4 Tcf.
-Three other pipelines â Blue Stream, North Caucasus, and Mozdok-Gazi-Magomed â connect Russia's production areas to consumers in Turkey and Former Soviet Union (FSU) republics in the east.
+There are currently 10 major pipelines in Russia, eight of which are export pipelines.
+The Yamal-Europe I, Northern Lights, Soyuz, Bratstvo, and Nord Stream pipelines all carry Russian gas to Eastern and Western European markets via Ukraine, Belarus, and across the Baltic Sea.
+These five pipelines have a combined capacity of nearly 6 Tcf per day.
+Three other pipelines â Blue Stream, North Caucasus, and Mozdok-Gazi-Magomed â connect Russia's production areas to consumers in Turkey and the Former Soviet Union (FSU) republics in the east.

-Gazprom's ownership of the Russian pipeline system continues to stifle competition, including with independent gas producers who have unsuccessfully tried to gain access to the system through a third-party access (TPA) mechanism.
+Gazprom's ownership of the Russian pipeline system continues to limit competition, including independent gas producers who have unsuccessfully tried to gain access to the system through a third-party access (TPA) mechanism.
 While the Russian government agreed to ensure TPA to the domestic pipeline system, actual changes have not occurred.
 Allowing open access to other producers would allow oil companies to monetize their associated gas production rather than flare the gas.Notable current and proposed natural gas pipelines

 North Caucasus is a 350-Bcf pipeline that runs to Georgia and Armenia.
 This pipeline is a frequent target of sabotage in the Northern Caucasus.
 It can transport about 500 Bcf of natural gas each year.

-Nord Stream is a 760-mile offshore pipeline that runs between Vyborg, Russia and Greifswald, Germany along the Baltic seabed.
-Its throughput capacity is 1.9 Tcf and it ships gas from Yuzhno-Russkoye field directly to Germany and northern Europe.
-The pipeline was launched in November 2011, and the second line was placed into service at the end of 2012, according to the pipeline operator.
+Nord Stream is a 760-mile offshore twin pipeline that runs between Vyborg, Russia and Greifswald, Germany along the Baltic seabed.
+Its annual throughput capacity is 1.9 Tcf, and it ships gas from Yuzhno-Russkoye field directly to Germany and northern Europe.
+The first line was launched in November 2011, and the second line was placed into service at the end of 2012.

 Liquefied natural gas